Droplet Breakup Against an Isolated Obstacle: Results

-In Sec.~\ref{separator_regions}, we will show that using the symmetry parameter $S$ and the combined control parameter $\mathrm{Ca} \widetilde{A} \widetilde{z}$, where $\widetilde{A}=A/R^2$ is the nondimensional droplet area and $\widetilde{z}=z/R$ is the nondimensional chamber thickness, we can identify distinct regions in the parameter space where droplets break up versus where droplets do not break up.
-We find that the boundary separating these regimes follows a power-law relation in $S$ and $\mathrm{Ca} \widetilde{A} \widetilde{z}$.
+We find that the boundary separating the break up and no break up regimes follows a power-law relation in $S$ and $\mathrm{Ca} \widetilde{A} \widetilde{z}$.
 In Sec.~\ref{breakup number}, we use the power-law scaling relation to construct a dimensionless breakup number ${\rm Bk}$, where ${\rm Bk} \gg 1$ indicates that the droplet will break up and ${\rm Bk} \ll 1$ indicates that the droplet will not break up.
 In Sec.~\ref{daughter_sizes}, we focus on droplets that undergo breakup and determine how the ratio of the daughter droplet areas depends on $S$.
 Finally, in Sec.~\ref{neck_thickness}, we measure the minimum neck thickness that a droplet can sustain without breaking up and use these measurements to validate the break up model employed in the deformable particle model simulations.